karol-op/Home-Assistant/README.md

 * [Terminal & SSH](https://community.home-assistant.io/t/home-assistant-community-add-on-ssh-web-terminal/33820) - setting up an SSH server allows access to your Home Assistant folders with any SSH client.
 It also includes a command-line tool to access the Home Assistant API.
 It helps with debugging and accessing files in Home Assistant.

+* [Home Assistant Community Store](https://hacs.xyz/) - HACS gives you a powerful UI to handle downloads of all your custom needs.
+It features Integrations, Plugins, AppDaemon Apps, NetDaemon Apps, Python Scripts, and Themes.
+Hundreds of them created by our beloved community.
+I recommend it.

 ## External Access

 In my case, I didn't have much time to set up DNS, so I just use a simple to use [nabucasa](https://www.nabucasa.com/) subscription service.
 It costs only 5$/month and contains not only external access but also full Google Assistant/Alexa voice integration and webhooks management.